Thanks for Checking In

 Ad-free Scissorcraft offers low cost subscriptions.
 All, large, coloring book and craft size versions of images appear after paid membership.

 The same logon and pass code to scissorcraft.com gives you access to all seventeen Scissorcraft websites.
 Scissorcraft web sites are all listed in the blue left-hand menu under the logon box.

 Blank doll format for creating your own designs.
 Print and decorate your doll in the manner of the kachina it represents, or just get creative and make up your own kachina spirit mask.
 Imagine a theme for a personal kachina spirit then decorate with markers, crayons, feathers, colored felt, foam, fur or beads to add dimension and realism to your color book creation.
 Print and trace the designs onto multi-color fun craft foam sheets to create pliable and colorful soft face masks.
 Use left over trimmings of foam pieces to cut and paste intricate designs and shapes onto the mask.

 Kachinas represent spiritual beings in the Hopi religion and are believed to live on the San Francisco Peaks near Flagstaff, Arizona.
 Native American Hopi and Zuñi Pueblo Indian perform religious ceremonies in which masked men (never women) impersonate supernatural beings.

 Small carved kachina "Tihus" or dolls are made by Hopi Pueblo Indians to represent these supernatural beings, carved, painted and decorated and given to young girls by their fathers or uncles (usually).
-These color book kachina images are just a small representation of the hundreds of kachinas in existance, many of which outsiders will never see.
+These color book kachina images are just a small representation of the hundreds of kachinas in existence.